 Do you love bath bombs and want to make your own but don’t want to spend big bucks on buying bath bomb molds?
-Although we shared how we used these Bbath bomb molds to make bath bombs in some of our tutorials, you don’t actually need bath bomb molds to emake bath bombs.
-There are plenty of household items you can use instead.
-Take a look below at 6 Household Items That Make Great Bath Bomb Molds, so you can enjoy making your own bath bombs using household items you already have.
+Although we shared how we used these bath bomb molds to make bath bombs in some of our tutorials, you don’t actually need bath bomb molds to make bath bombs.
+There are plenty of household items you can use as unique bath bomb molds for free!
+Take a look below at 6 Household Items That Make Great Bath Bomb Molds, so you can enjoy making your own DIY bath bombs using household items you already have.

 6 Household Items That Make Great Bath Bomb Molds

-5. Muffin Tins– Muffin tins make gorgeous bath bombs!
-Use whichever size you wish and create as many as a dozen at a time.
+Use mini muffin tins or regular muffin tins – whichever size you wish and create as many as a dozen at a time.
 Just make your mixture and pack it in.
 Level off the top and turn the tin over.
 You will have more bath bombs than you know what to do with.
 Metal and silicone muffin tins both seem to work well.

 So don’t worry about grabbing bath bomb molds from the store.
 Instead, consider these 6 frugal household items you can use in place of bath bomb molds.
 They will still make beautiful and uniform bath bombs perfect for gift giving!